ckrenslehner/stm32cubeprogrammer-rs/README.md

 ### Running the tests
 The tests show how to use this crate.
 You can generate an instance of `CubeProgrammer` via its builder.
 The builder requires the path to the Stm32CubeProgrammer installation directory.
 The path needs to be the root of the installation directory, e.g. `C:\STMicroelectronics\STM32Cube\STM32CubeProgrammer`.

+You need to add a `.env` file in the root to supply the necessary environment variables.
+Take a look at the `tests` directory for an example.

+A convenient way to run the tests is via `just`:
+`just test`

+The justfile needs `just` and `nu` to be installed.

 ## Status
 Working functionality:
 - Discover ST-Link probes